ANALYZING 4K VIDEO QUALITY

 Applications and Practices

-While it is widely acknowledged that 4K will play a significant role in all forms of content delivery, for many television industry participants it is viewed as an issue that needs to be addressed in the future.
-In reality, however, 4K technology is becoming a major factor in content creation today, and is already starting to affect other aspects of the broadcast work-flow and to influence new equipment purchase decisions.
+It is widely acknowledged 4K is playing a significant role in all forms of content delivery and for many television industry participants it is viewed as an issue that needs to be addressed in the future.
+In reality, however, there has been a major shift to 4K technology use in content creation today that affects quality in the broadcast workflow and it will continue to influence new equipment purchase decisions.

-To assess the impact of 4K technology, a number of different organizations including program originators, broadcasters, and multi-channel video distributors have begun testing programs to evaluate video quality and system performance.
-Much of the ongoing testing can be distilled to a set of major areas where 4K technology is expected to have an impact.
-These subject areas, which are described in detail below, require both high-performance sources that are capable of playing 4K video test sequences in real time as well as solutions that can capture and analyze video quality using modern objective measurement techniques.
+A number of different organizations including program originators, broadcasters, and multi-channel video distributors have been testing 4K as part of everyday workflows and its impact to video quality and system performance.
+Much of the ongoing testing can be distilled to a set of major areas where 4K technology is expected to make a difference in quality.
+These subject areas, which are described in detail below, require high-performance test systems that are capable of playing 4K uncompressed video test sequences as well as capturing at the same time to then analyze video quality using modern objective measurement techniques.

 4K Testing Priorities

-Engineers from a variety of organizations are currently ana-lyzing how 4K technology will have an impact across different aspects of their workflows.
-A significant amount of data needs to be compiled to support decisions to select the right codecs (HEVC, H.264, J2K or VP9), the optimal bit rates, the appropri-ate file/container formats and the best suppliers for contribu-tion, distribution and archiving functions.
+In order for engineers to analyze how 4K technology is impacting picture quality across different aspects of their workflows a significant amount of data needs to be compiled to support decisions to select the right codecs (HEVC, H.264, J2K, JPEG XS , or other), the optimal bit rates, the appropriate file/container formats and the best suppliers for contribution, distribution and archiving functions.
 Some organizations are also grappling with the tradeoffs between delivering content to consumers as 1080p60 or 2160p60, and defining whether better quality can be achieved for very low bit rates by relying on up-conversion at the display device.
-The follow-ing sections describe workflow methods, measurements and some of the expected trends in quality scores for each major subject area.
+The following sections describe workflow methods, measurements and some of the expected trends in quality scores for each major subject area.

 Codec Technology Selection